crybx/git-references/my-git-cheatsheet.md

 - false means don't convert anything
 - true is what you want if all work will be done on Windows

-I've read so much about git and line endings and I still get frustrated.
+I've read so much about git and line endings, and I still get frustrated.
 I don't like any of the options.

 ### generate an SSH key